Joy Baluch AM Bridge Duplication

 Project time frames

-Major construction for the project is expected to commence in the second half of 2020, with completion expected in 2022, weather permitting.
+Construction commenced in late 2020, with completion expected in 2022, weather permitting.

 $200 million ($160 million from the Australian Government and $40 million from the South Australian Government).